How to Make the Best White Bread Recipe for Beginners

 Image illustrates dough for white bread recipe for beginners.

 When the first rise is over, it is time to shape the dough.
 Remove the dough that has doubled in size, and knead it for approximately five minutes.
 Divide the dough into two small rectangles smaller than the size of the loaf pans you will be using.
-Begin to roll the dough starting from the long side into a tightly rolled log.
+Begin to roll the dough, starting from the long side into a tightly rolled log.
 Tuck both ends of the log underneath and pinch together all seams.

 Keep in mind that using darker-colored or metal loaf pans can bake the outside of the bread too fast before the inside is completely done.
-This could result in a burnt crust or crust that is too hard and stiff.
+This could result in a burnt crust ora crust that is too hard and stiff.
 This could make cutting the loaf difficult or unpleasant to eat.

 Therefore, I use a clear glass loaf pan whenever I am baking my homemade white bread recipe to ensure I achieve the perfect crust every time.